maple24/Notes/Miscellaneous/README.md

 > Blobs can represent data that isn't necessarily in a JavaScript-native format.
 The File interface is based on Blob, inheriting blob functionality and expanding it to support files on the user's system.

+## bundling
+> Before ES modules were available in browsers, developers had no native mechanism for authoring JavaScript in a modularized fashion.
+This is why we are all familiar with the concept of "bundling": using tools that crawl, process and concatenate our source modules into files that can run in the browser.

 ## camel case
 ```
 addBlog